sooeun67/sooeun67.github.io/_posts/2023-11-29-ocr-upstage.md

 print(ocr_results_df)
 ```

-    <ipython-input-19-e397f976c761>:33: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
-Use pandas.concat instead.
-      ocr_results_df = ocr_results_df.append({
-    <ipython-input-19-e397f976c761>:33: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
-Use pandas.concat instead.
-      ocr_results_df = ocr_results_df.append({
-    <ipython-input-19-e397f976c761>:33: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
-Use pandas.concat instead.
-      ocr_results_df = ocr_results_df.append({
-    <ipython-input-19-e397f976c761>:33: FutureWarning: The frame.append method is deprecated and will be removed from pandas in a future version.
-Use pandas.concat instead.
-      ocr_results_df = ocr_results_df.append({

                   Image Type                                           OCR Text  Processing Time (s)
     0         Korean Receipt  영 수 증  동대문구 장한로 130 1층 106호 252-30-00947 : 3 :...
 2.463590
     1        English Receipt  WHOLE FOODS� M A R KE T SDY Sandy Springs Rd 5...
 1.958015